legobeat/docs/3_dynamic_sets.md

 ---
-This page describes our dynamic sets filtering algorithm
+This page describes our dynamic sets filtering algorithm.
 ---

 Suppose we create a fixed set of peers with a limit of 5.\
 Instead of using Ethereum addresses we will use simplified identifiers like peer1, peer2, peer3, etc. and we will use `null` for empty slots.

+This set will change over time as we will be able to add and remove members.

+For example, let's say we have the following set of peers:
 ```
 set = [peer1, peer2, peer3, null, null]
 ```

-This set will change over time as we will be able to add and remove members.

 Now, imagine we have a map that represent opinions from one peer to the whole group.
 Every opinion should match the set to be valid, in the following way:
 ```